louaibenaissa/ScratchNN/README.md

 - Increasing the number of neurons per layer
 - Using different activation functions like ReLU
 - Implementing more advanced optimization techniques
+- Adding regularization (L2 or dropout) to prevent overfitting